Kimhaneun/unity-samjidnal-game/README.md

 <br>

 ## Learning point
-- Active use of the  interface for multiple inheritance
+- Active use of the  interface for multiple inheritance.